- EC can be used within 3-5 days of sexual intercourse, depending on the type of pill.

 Emergency contraception does not cause birth defects or affect the health of future children that a woman may have.

 Does emergency contraception (EC) have any side effects?

 EC is tolerated well and side effects are usually absent or mild.
 A few percent of women may have nausea, dizziness; headache and/or stomach pain, temporary irregular menstrual periods, and breast tenderness with Plan B One Step™, Next Choice® or Ella™.
 Some women may complain of moderate nausea and vomiting if regular birth control pills are used (for EC).
 Side effects from emergency contraception (when using regular birth control pills) most often go away after 1-2 days.
 There are over-the-counter medicines you can get such as (Dramamine II or Bonine) for nausea.

 Where can I get emergency contraception?

-In the United States women 17 and older can get (progestin-only) EC at pharmacies without a prescription.
-For teens under the age of 17, EC may require a prescription depending upon the state; some states have a special program that allows trained pharmacists to give out EC.
-You may need to check many different pharmacies because EC is not available in all pharmacies.
-Ellaor Ulipristal Acetate requires a prescription.
+In the United States women 15 and older can get (progestin-only) EC at pharmacies without a prescription.
+For teens under the age of 15, EC requires a prescription.
+You may need to check many different pharmacies, because EC is not available in all pharmacies.

 Use the EC website to find a doctor or pharmacy if you have any questions about emergency contraception.